Eric-McKinney/mint/log.md

 ### Preamble

-Starting this log to keep myself focused, track my progress, and to be able to reference it later. \
+I'm starting this log to keep myself focused, track my progress, and to be able to reference it later. \
-The format is as follows:
+The format for each entry is as follows:
-- A goals section describing what I intend to get done
+- A goals section describing what I intend to get done (checked off as I finish each thing)
 - A notes section for any significant unplanned changes I make or just to say everything went to plan
 - An optional issues section where I describe problems I'm having
 - An optional fixes section where I describe the solutions/fixes to the problems in the issues section